Peterayade/EECS-4461-Project/README.md

 §B. How to run the simulation

-1)Setup the environment and install the required modules.
+1. Setup the environment and install the required modules.
 Create and activate a virtual environment.
 Python version 3.11 or higher is required.

 Install Mesa: pip install --upgrade mesa[rec]